MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 GG: You’re an active happening player.

-MK: Yeah, but anybody who’s watching this doesn’t need me to instruct them and I trust you don’t either, as to what’s so wonderful and constantly giving about the music that you all created.
+MK: Yeah, but anybody who’s watching this doesn’t need me to instruct them, and I trust you don’t either, as to what’s so wonderful and constantly giving about the music that you all created.

 KM: That’s lovely to hear.